Rahulray12/puzzelfun/README.md

    - It alerts a congratulation message including the time spent for solving this puzzle.
    <img src="assets/img/readme-screenshots/alertmsg5x5.png">

+- **404 Error Page**
+   - A 404 Error page with Puzzle Fun header and footer to indicate the user the resource they were trying to reach not found on the server.
+   - The home page link is provided to bring the user back to the main page.

 ## Features left to implement

 - Games can be extended from number puzzles to Jigsaws.
 In order to have a background picture for each tile and move together with the tiles to form a whole picture, canvas Js is ideal in this case.